anpotter/STS-Corpus/README.md

 # STS-Corpus
-Rhetorical Structure theory analyses of messages exchanged during an asynchronous scholarly debate.
+This corpus consists of 150 Rhetorical Structure Theory (RST) analyses of messages exchanged during a listserv scholarly debate.
 The debate took place in 1994 on an email list devoted to the topic of science, technology, and society (STS).
+The topic concerned the objectivity and universality of scientific knowledge relevative to the historical and social context of scientific institutions.

 Please use the following to cite this corpus:

 Potter, A. (2008).
 Interactional coherence in asynchronous learning networks: A rhetorical approach. _The Internet and Higher Education_, 11, 87–97.

-This release is provided primarily to support testing of pycrst.
-The RST analyses provided here have been lightly revised, and further revisions are planned.

 -----------
 You can learn more about the debate here: